docker/cli/docs/reference/commandline/run.md

 VAR2=value2
 ```

-You can also use variables that you've exported to your local environment:
+You can also use variables exported to your local environment:

 ```console
 export VAR1=value1